Frozen in Time: A Joint Video and Image Encoder for End-to-End Retrieval: Architectural Ablations

 \subsection{Video Backbone}

 We investigate the effects of using different video backbone architectures (Table~\ref{tab:vidbackbone}) and find that the space-time transformer encoder leads to large improvements in performance on MSR-VTT when compared to ResNets and 3D variants thereof.

 During testing, all frame-variants see an equal number of frames, since the video embeddings are averaged over multiple strides.

 For the video backbone ablation, we fix the text backbone to \texttt{distilbert-base-uncased}.
-For the text backbone ablation, we fix the video backbone to the base space-time transformer with an input resolution of 224 and a patch size $P=16$.
+For the text backbone ablation, we fix the video backone to the base space-time transformer with an input resolution of 224 and a patch size $P=16$.